v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 25. In the list of organization profile data, select **Custom themes**.

-26. In the **Customize theme** pane, you can customize the default theme users see when signed into Microsoft 365, and you can add additional, custom themes.
+26. In the **Customize Microsoft 365 for your organization** pane, you can customize the default theme users see when signed into Microsoft 365, and you can add additional, custom themes.
 Select the **+Add theme** option.

 27. In the **Default theme** pane, the **General** tab is displayed by default.
 Select the **Show the user's display name** check box.